Orlando Distracted Driving Accident Lawyer: Texting While Driving Crash Claims

 Many Distractions Might Cause Orlando Auto Accidents

 Whether someone texting while driving caused an accident, so would be liable for any damages, depends on what happened during the accident.
 If someone was texting while driving, then he was breaching his duty of care to other drivers on the road.
 However, that breach must have actually caused the accident.
-Therefore, if the offender was rear-ended, proving the front driver shared any blame for the accident would still be a major challenge.
+As an experienced car accident distracted driver attorney, I can tell you that, if the offender was rear-ended, proving the front driver shared any blame for the accident would still be a major challenge.
 In that type of case, the jury might be instructed that comparative negligence could be considered (that’s where the jury divides blame for the accident, on a percentage basis, between both drivers).
 Also, it is very possible that the insurance company might never even realize that the front driver had been texting, which would make the distracted driving a non-issue.
 They very well might never know, if the insurance company lawyer never asks during the injured person’s deposition (which is a statement taken under oath during any litigated auto accident case).
 Therefore, although texting while driving is illegal in Florida, there may, or may not, be any different car accident case value as a result.

 Terrible Statistics Regarding Distracted Driving Accidents